gikundi/studentwebservice/ReadMe.md

 ```python
 java -jar target /students-soap-web-services-0.0.1-SNAPSHOT.jar
 ```
+## Accessing the WSDL

+You can view the wsdl via http://localhost:8085/ws/students.wsdl

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.